Fall Factor & Fall Clearance

 Fall Factor Formula:

-- Fall Factor 0: Anchor point is above the worker, minimising the fall distance.
+- Anchor point is above the worker, minimising the fall distance.

-- Fall Factor 1: Anchor point is at shoulder or waist height, leading to a fall distance equal to the length of the lanyard or rope.
+- Anchor point is at shoulder or waist height, leading to a fall distance equal to the length of the lanyard or rope.

-- Fall Factor 2: Anchor point is below the worker's feet, causing a fall distance twice the length of the lanyard or rope.
+- Anchor point is below the worker's feet, causing a fall distance twice the length of the lanyard or rope.

 Factors to Consider in Fall Distance: